Vasai: Treaty of Bassein (1802)

 The Treaty of Bassein (1802) was signed on 31 December 1802 between the British East India Company and Baji Rao II, the Maratha Peshwa of Pune (Poona), in India after the Battle of Poona.
 The treaty was a decisive step in the dissolution of the Maratha Empire and the expansion of British rule over the Indian subcontinent.

 Industrialization

 The eastern part of Vasai is highly industrialized, with small- and medium-scale units producing a wide variety of goods.
 Contributed by more affordable housing and its close proximity to Mumbai, Vasai has maintained a high population growth rate since the 1980s.
-This has led to rapid improvement in infrastructure and economic development.
 There are about 12,000 industrial units spread over the eastern part of Vasai.